wlingca/rdssms/workshop/content/Lab3/task2/_index.en.md

 * Scroll all the way to the bottom of that page, click **CONTINUE**, verify the **summary of modifications** like below, then check the **Apply immediately** option and click on **Modify DB Instance**
 {{% img "databases_modify1.png" "Database_modify" %}}

 * The **status** of the database is changed to **Modifying**, RDS is applying the new compute values to the instance.
-This would take about 30 minutes or so, but the database is operational during this time.
+This will take about 30 minutes or so, but the database is operational during this time.
 Please use the **refresh icon** to refresh the value for status
 {{% img "databases_modify2.png" "Database_modify" %}}

 * Once the value for the column with the name **Status** changed to `Available`, You should see the value for the column with the name **Size** set to `db.m5.xlarge`